devtut/generate/docs/python/common-pitfalls.md

 **Use **object** as first parent**

 This is tricky, but it will bite you as your program grows.
 There are old and new classes in `Python 2.x`.
 The old ones are, well, old.
 They lack some features, and can have awkward behavior with inheritance.
-To be usable, any of your class must be of the &quot;new style&quot;.
+To be usable, any of your class must be of the =new style=.
 To do so, make it inherit from `object`.

 **Don't:**